 Each year, subtle changes in the business world create shifts in the most recent trends in office interior design.
-In 2022, the return to a more comfortable, inviting workplace that is safer and more homelike drives many of these trends.
-By incorporating some of these trends, your workplace becomes more enticing to new recruits, welcoming to returning workers and comforting to those who have worked for years in the space.
+In 2023, the return to a more comfortable, inviting workplace that is safer and more homelike drives many of these trends.
+By incorporating some of these interior office design trends, your workplace becomes more enticing to new recruits, welcoming to returning workers and comforting to those who have worked for years in the space.

 1. Collaborative Office Design